-Table 7: R ecovery Checklist Timeline Task Resources Establish close liaison with the military treatment facility (MTF) / hospital to ensure prompt and correct information is provided for inclusion in a PCR.
-Every seven days - Progress Report When the Marine's Casualty status changes, e.g. SI to VSI When a Marine is transferred to another MTF When the Marine arrives at the destination MTF When the Marine is discharged from the MTF to include Convalescent Leave When the Marine is discharged from the MTF, the PCR must state "THIS IS A FINAL PCR" in the remarks section and include the date/time of discharge.
-Immediate Tasks Identify if the Marine's family is local to the hospital where he/she is being treated.
-If the family is not local and the Marine is an inpatient in SI or VSI status, up to 3 designated individuals can be authorized to travel to bedside on an Invitational Travel Order (ITO) issued through the Casualty Branch (1-800- 847-1597).
+Table 7: R ecovery Checklist Timeline Task Resources Establish close liaison with the military treatment facility (MTF) / hospital to ensure prompt and correct information is provided for inclusion in a PCR. ✓ Every seven days - Progress Report ✓ When the Marine's Casualty status changes, e.g. SI to VSI ✓ When a Marine is transferred to another MTF ✓ When the Marine arrives at the destination MTF ✓ When the Marine is discharged from the MTF to include Convalescent Leave ✓ When the Marine is discharged from the MTF, the PCR must state "THIS IS A FINAL PCR" in the remarks asks section and include the date/time of discharge.
+Identify if the Marine's family is local to the hospital where he/she is being treated.
+If the family is not local and the Marine is an inpatient in SI Immediate Tasks or VSI status, up to 3 designated individuals can be authorized to travel to bedside on an Invitational Travel Order (ITO) issued through the Casualty Branch (1-800- 847-1597).
 Mid-to-long term overy considerations If a doctor determines it is necessary to have someone assist with the Marine's activities of daily living in the out- patient setting, an individual, designated by the Marine may be issued Non-Medical Attendant (NMA) orders through the WWR (703-784-3694/3689).
-NMA Fact Sheet Mid-to-lo recovery co Ensure unit requirements don't conflict with medical appointments and duties are appropriate based on medical restrictions (duties should not exacerbate the illness or injury).
+NMA Fact Sheet Mid-to-l recovery co Ensure unit requirements don't conflict with medical appointments and duties are appropriate based on medical restrictions (duties should not exacerbate the illness or injury).

-Table 7: R Table 7: Recovery Checklist Timeline Task Resources If the Marine completes two or more periods of Limited Duty (LIMDU), he/she should be referred to the Disability Evaluation System (DES) process.
+Table 7: Recovery Checklist Timeline Task Resources If the Marine completes if a Marine completes or is expected to be on a period of 12 or more months of Limited Duty (LIMDU), he/she should be referred to the Disability Evaluation System (DES) process.
 See Tables 8 and 9 of this resource guide Review the Integrated Disability Evaluation System (IDES) Fact Sheet; ensure the Marine engages with a DES Attorney and Transition Assistance from the WWR.
-IDES Fact Sheet Ę Referral to DES does not automatically mean the Marine will be leaving the service.
+IDES Fact Sheet ц Referral to DES does not automatically mean the Marine will be leaving the service.
 Become familiar with Permanent Limited Duty and Expanded Permanent Limited Duty (PLD / EPLD) options.
-PLD/EPLD Fact Sheet Transition If the Marine is demobilizing, has reached their EAS, or is medically retiring, ensure: Ë ✓ He/she receives their Severance Pay, if applicable, ✓ Final settlement of pay and allowances, ✓ DD-214
+PLD/EPLD Fact Sheet Transition If the Marine is demobilizing, has reached their EAS, or is medically retiring, ensure: μ ✓ He/she receives their Severance Pay, if applicable, ✓ Final settlement of pay and allowances, ✓ As a reservist they MAY NOT received a DD214 at the time of demobilization.